The Role Of The Notary

 The Notary In Spain And His/Her Role

-It is worth remembering that the notario can draw up a Spanish will for you and your partner, with the laws being different in Spain to those in the UK this is well worth considering and the actual cost of having it legalised is minimal.
+Importantly it is well worth remembering that a solicitor can draw up a Spanish will, which recognises English law for you and your partner.
+The laws regarding wills in Spain are different to those of the UK so it is very important to protect the beneficiaries.
+The actual cost of having it legalised is minimal.